p4pktgen/p4pktgen/docs/tips-and-tricks.md

 there is a known issue where this can occur due to the way that execution paths through the parser are represented.
-Until this problem is more fully fixed, you should be able to avoid it by giving `p4pktgen` the command line option `--disable-packet-length-errors`, which will cause `p4pktgen` not to create packets that exercise parser error cases.
+Until this problem is more fully fixed, you should be able to avoid it by _not_ using the command line option `--enable-packet-length-errors`.

 ## P4 programs using features not yet supported by p4pktgen